sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

   - a line which starts with whitespace and then a Sphinx directive of the form "..
 FOO:", optionally followed by other text.

-  - a line which starts with whitespace and then text of the form "UPPERCASE:", optionally followed by other text.
+  - a line which starts with whitespace -- no more whitespace than preceding "TESTS:" -- and then text of the form "UPPERCASE:", optionally followed by other text.

   - lines which look like a reST header: one line containing anything, followed by a line consisting only of whitespace,